nanobox-quickstarts/nanobox-codeigniter/README.md

 # cd into the codeigniter app
 cd nanobox-codeigniter

-# build the code
+# build runtime and compile application
 nanobox build

-# start the dev environment
+# deploy runtime to dev environment
-nanobox dev start
+nanobox dev deploy

 # add a convenient way to access your app from the browser
 nanobox dev dns add codeigniter.nanobox.dev

+# console into dev environment
+nanobox dev console

 # run the app server (Apache & PHP-FPM) in the dev environment
 nanobox dev run